On the minimal Blow-up rate for the 2D generalized Zakharov- Kuznetsov model: Nonlinear estimates

 \section{Nonlinear estimates}

-As mentioned before, the intention of this section is to trace the powers of $T$ that appear in the non-linear estimation associated to the equation \eqref{mZK}, for this, we reanalyze the LWP result of Linares and Pastor \cite{Linares2009}. \begin{proof}[Proof of the Theorem \ref{LWP}] We closely follow Theorem 1.1 in \cite{Linares2009}.
-Consider the integral operator:
+As mentioned before, the intention of this section is to trace the powers of $T$ that appear in the non-linear estimation associated to the equation \eqref{mZK}, for this, in the case $k=2$, we reanalyze the LWP result of Linares and Pastor \cite{Linares2009} and for $k\geq 3$ we taking in account the LWP result in \cite{LinaresPastor}.